U.S. jobless claims rise less than expected

-WASHINGTON, Sept 29 The number of Americans filing for unemployment benefits rose less than expected last week and held at relatively healthy levels that could support
+WASHINGTON, Sept 29 (Reuters) - The number of Americans filing for unemployment benefits rose less than expected last week and held at relatively healthy levels that could support

 Federal Reserve plans to raise interest rates this year.